Eric Niquette UI, UX, Accessibility

 Every input must have its own <Form> element unless they are a group, like checkbox or radio sets.
 The <Form> element should appear at the same level as the primary label, and both within a common parent element.
 The OBJR notation is an Object Reference, which means the tag represents the actual field element.

 Note that there is no mechanism to assign an input to a particular label.
-As such, the reading order and tooltips should be used.
+Tooltip values should be provided for users tabbing through inputs.

 Text inputs